Distal Splenorenal Shunt

 Why do I need to have the distal splenorenal shunt procedure?

 X-rays and blood tests confirm that you have variceal bleeding due to portal hypertension.
 Portal hypertension is a condition characterized by increased pressure in the portal vein (the vein that carries blood from the digestive organs to the liver).
 Your physician has chosen the distal splenorenal shunt procedure to treat this condition.
-This procedure helps control the bleeding in the varices, without taking the blood flow away from your liver and making your liver disease worse.
+This procedure helps control the bleeding in the varices, without taking the blood flow away from your liver, which could make your liver disease worse.